 Dementia in dogs has been related to anxiety, which makes confinement difficult for your dog.
 Once you have determined dementia in your dog, managing anxiety is one of the most effective ways to deal with the condition.

 This means that your dog should not be subjected to things or situations that cause him anxiety.
 Some of the things that can cause anxiety in dogs include confinement, loneliness, fear, and lack of exercise.
 As a dog owner, you should be able to determine the ways in which you can calm your dog down.

 This is a tough task since training will be less likely to help since dogs with dementia may lose the ability to learn or obey any commands.
 However, some dogs prefer to watch TV, others will want calm music while others have their own individual coping mechanisms.
 Once you determine his mechanism, you should be able to manage his anxiety and thus manage his dementia.

-Managing the environment into which your dog lives in is also important when dealing with dog dementia.
+Managing the environment in which your dog lives is also important when dealing with dog dementia.
 Your dog may develop dementia and forget all his training, which also involves the areas he is allowed, and those he is restricted to enter.